Bad girls do it well: The MCU’s most despicable female villains

 Nebula is more than just a one-dimensional crook, however.
 By the end of Infinity War (a.k.a. the “dustening”), we see how deeply she cares for her sister and that she has perspective on her villainy – seeing your dad turn a bunch of heroes to ashes will do that to a girl!

 Bolstered by Alfre Woodard’s superbly twitchy and melodramatic performance in the role, Mariah is as ruthless, conniving, and slippery a villain as you could wish for.

-While S1 of Luke Cage saw her killing her cousin Cottonmouth (Mahershala Ali) and conveniently telling nobody about the misdeed, S2 saw Mariah manipulating all of her loved ones (all two of them) in maniacal and abusive ways to retain her crown as queen of Harlem.
+While season 1 of Luke Cage saw her killing her cousin Cottonmouth (Mahershala Ali) and conveniently telling nobody about the misdeed, S2 saw Mariah manipulating all of her loved ones (all two of them) in maniacal and abusive ways to retain her crown as queen of Harlem.

 Mischievous and cocky and always about ten steps ahead of her enemies (and her so-called allies), Gao is smart and cunning.
 She also knows not to waste time getting her own hands dirty, by wielding her power behind the scenes rather than in the forefront.